ahallur10/Project-Showcase/README.md

 # 👨🏻‍💻 Project Showcase

 Welcome!
-This is a curated portfolio of academic and professional projects in **data science, machine learning, and analytics**.
+This is a curated portfolio of academic and professional projects in **data science, machine learning, and analytics**.Each project below highlights a different dimension of my work, from applied analytics in public service to machine learning research and product design.
 Click into individual projects for detailed READMEs with workflows and results.

 ---